oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

 Let’s add new state to the existing state machine.
 To represent "Parallel Block" state.

 > **_NOTE:_** The "Fast leave" state is colored Grey just for simplicity of the chart.
-              Assume, that arena was created with the "Delayed leave" and the same logic is applicable to the "Fast leave".
+              Let's assume that arena was created with the "Delayed leave".
+              The logic demonstrated below is applicable to the "Fast leave" as well.

 <img src="parallel_block_state_initial.png" width=800>